mrhm-dev/mdx-craft/packages/mdx-craft/README.md

 ## ✨ Core Features

 - **🧰 Rich Component Library**: 10+ professionally designed components including code blocks, tabs, accordions, callouts, and more
-- **🌈 Syntax Highlighting**: Beautiful code highlighting with support for numerous programming languages
+- **🌈 Optional Syntax Highlighting**: Beautiful code highlighting with Shiki (optional peer dependency for smaller bundles)
+- **📦 Lightweight by Default**: Core package is 50%+ smaller when syntax highlighting isn't needed
 - **🔄 Interactive Elements**: Create engaging documentation with interactive components like tabs, accordions, and expandable sections
 - **🎨 Tailwind Integration**: Seamless integration with Tailwind CSS for consistent styling
 - **🛠️ Customizable**: Easily override components and styles to match your brand
 - **🔌 Framework Agnostic**: Works with any React-based framework including Next.js, Remix, and more
 - **📝 TypeScript Support**: Full TypeScript support for a better developer experience
+- **🎯 Progressive Enhancement**: Works beautifully with or without optional features

 > 💡 **Explore all features interactively** in our [**live playground**](https://mdx-craft-playground.vercel.app/) - no installation required!